Skin abrasives and exfoliation; a new natural approach

 Your skin's epidermis produces fresh skin cells every day.

-They are pushed up by the arrival of newer cells, and they slowly dry up on their 30 day journey to the top of the skin.
+They are pushed upward by the arrival of newer cells, and they slowly dry up on their 30 day journey to the top of the skin.

-When they reach it, they are dead and supposed to flake off by themselves in a process called desquamation.
+When they reach the surface of the skin, they are dead and supposed to flake off on their own, in a process called desquamation.

 Dead epidermis cells exfoliating